amazon-connect/amazon-connect-streams/Documentation.md

 contact.onEnded(function() { ... });
 ```
 Subscribe a method to be invoked whenever the contact is ended or destroyed.
 This could be due to the conversation
 being ended by the agent, or due to the contact being missed.
-Call `contact.getState()` to determine the state
+Call `contact.getStatus()` to determine the status
 of the contact and take appropriate action.

 ### `contact.onConnected()`